ekiraya/In_depth_osTicket_Installation/README.md

 <p>And then we copy our PHP extension name to the filter field to make our extension appear, and when it appears, we simply right click it and pick enable</p>
 <img src="https://i.imgur.com/uQKtOgx.png"  height="25%" width="25%"/>
 <p>We repeat that process for the 3 extensions </p>
-<p>Once the 3 of them are enabled, we simply right-click and click back to main page to go back to the main page</p>
+<p>Once the 3 of them are enabled, we right-click and click back to main page to go back to the main page</p>
 <img src="https://i.imgur.com/NQD1W6t.png"  height="25%" width="25%"/>
 <p>When we are back at the main page, we should observe that under the PHP extensions label, it now says there are 11 extensions enabled instead of 8</p>
 <img src="https://i.imgur.com/0am6muQ.png"  height="25%" width="25%"/>

 <h3>Enable url rewrite</h3>
-<p>URL rewrite allows the user, or in this case, osTicket, to configure rules to map any given URL to any other URL </p>
+<p>URL rewrite allows the user, or in this case, osTicket, to configure rules to map any given URL to any other URL</p>
-<p> This is better explained with an example.
+<p>This is better explained with an example.
 With URL rewrite, we can, for instance, take the URL <code>http://localhost/article/342/some-article-title</code> and configure rules within our IIS server to turn it into <code>http://localhost/article.aspx?id=342&title=some-article-title</code></p>
 <p> We need to enable this on our osTicket VM for two reasons.
 First, osTicket constantly converts URLs, and doing so is essential to its functioning.
 And secondly, the PHP files mentioned before that osTicket uses to run expect certain specific URLs, and if those URLs are not provided or are provided in a form that is not expected, errors may arise</p>

 <p>To enable url rewrite we have to run <code>rewrite_amd64_en-US</code></p>